rohit2git/Azure-OAI-workshop/0- Requirements/README.md

 ### VsCode
 * Install [Visual Studio Code](https://code.visualstudio.com/) if not installed.
-* Python Extension - Click on the Extensions icon in the left-hand side menu, Search for “Python” in the search bar, Click “Install” next to the “Python” extension
+* Python Extension: Click on the Extensions icon in the left-hand side menu, Search for “Python” in the search bar, and click “Install” next to the “Python” extension

 ### Python
-* Install [Python 3.7](https://www.python.org/downloads/release/python-31011/) (Python version must be <= 3.11 if you have higher version installed)
+* Install [Python 3.7](https://www.python.org/downloads/release/python-31011/) (Python version must be <= 3.11 if you have higher version installed.)

 ### Clone the Open AI workshop Git repo
 Using Windows/Mac Terminal